 Eddie must be on a lead and muzzled.

-District Judge Ian Strongman, sitting at Birmingham Magistrates' Court, said Ronis, of Evedon Close, had shown "no true remorse" for what happened.'Well-behaved and placid'
+District Judge Ian Strongman, sitting at Birmingham Magistrates' Court, said Ronis, of Evedon Close, had shown "no true remorse" for what happened.

 The experienced dog handler had "failed to notice the warning signs" when five-year-old Eddie went for the other animal.